jessica-mulein/htmlcxx/README.md

 # About

-A fork of htmlcxx.
-Contains only html parser and 3 files.
+Header only fork of htmlcxx.
+Contains only html parser.
 For examples see \test\test.cpp

 # License